Thomas Rhett and Wife Adopt Baby Girl

 Thomas Rhett and his wife Lauren shared very exciting news today on their social media: that they've adopted a beautiful baby girl.

-The couple first met the 18-month-old in 2015while Lauren was visiting Willa's home in Uganda on a trip with 147 Million Orphans.
+The couple first met the 18-month-old in 2016 while Lauren was visiting Willa's home in Uganda on a trip with 147 Million Orphans.
 Together, Lauren and Thomas Rhett have made over a dozen trips to the country.

 According to the proud parents, the two were running into issues when trying to conceive a child on their own and had brought up adoption as a viable option for them.